The Do’s & Don’ts of Closing and Renovating

 E. When you have a signed contract and the deposit has changed hands?

-To confirm the correct answer, we talked to James Jantarasami, a New York attorney with expertise in housing and real estate.
-James walked us through a few do’s and dont’s of closing and renovating:
+To explore the question, we talked to James Jantarasami, a New York attorney with expertise in housing and real estate.
+James walked us through a few do’s and don’ts of buying a home and renovating:

 DON’T start designing until, at a minimum, you are already in contract and the deposit has changed hands.
 Anything can happen between an accepted offer and a signed contract; you don’t want to spend money on design only to have the purchase fall through.
 The safest play is to wait until closing before you engage an architect or design pro, but if you can’t wait, a signed contract at least gives you a reasonable expectation that you are going to own the property.